 Dispute Resolution Committee Recruitment

-DRC has an opening for a new member.
-We are taking applications for a School District or ESD Superintendent.
+The DRC has an opening for a new member.
+We are taking applications for a School District Superintendent, Principal, or ESD Superintendent.
 The committee will approve the new appointee after applications have been accepted.
-Applications will be reviewed at the Fall 2017 meeting.
+Applications will be reviewed at the next DRC meeting in January.

-The Dispute Resolution Committee (DRC) meets three times a year to review the Oregon Department of Education’s due process hearing decisions, complaint resolutions, and mediation activities and to discuss IDEA Dispute Resolution issues and legal matters that are related to the IDEA.
+The Dispute Resolution Committee meets three times a year to review the Oregon Department of Education’s due process hearing decisions, complaint resolutions, and mediation activities and to discuss IDEA Dispute Resolution issues and legal matters that are related to the IDEA.
 The function of the Dispute Resolution Committee is to serve as a primary advisory group to the Oregon Department of Education on IDEA dispute resolution matters.
 Members should represent different viewpoints, generate topics of discussion, and consistently attend meetings to participate in discussions and recommendations for ODE.

 Please submit completed application no later than June 15, 2018 to Jan Burgoyne, Oregon Department of Education, 255 Capitol St. NE, Salem, OR 97310, firstname.lastname@example.org